ankumar/distributed/README.md

 **Patterns for Availability & minimize the **"blast radius"** of any failures**
 1. Cell-based architecture
 2. Availability Regions & Zones
-3. Purpose-built Databases & Sharding
-4. Data Warehouse / Data Lake
+3. Data Warehouse / Data Lake

 # Infrastructure